 The corporate world involves many complex terms and processes that need to take place.
-One of them is the recruitment process.
-Starting a new job can cause a little anxiety and uncertainty about the whole process.
-Especially if you have a genuine desire to work for a company, have been to an interview and have been invited to the first day of work.
-Does that mean we are hired?
+One of them is the recruitment process and of course onboarding.
+Starting a new job can cause anxiety and uncertainty about the whole process.
+Especially if you genuinely desire to work for a company, have been to an interview, and have been invited to the first day of work.
+Does onboarding generally mean we are hired?

-In this article we will answer your question whether onboarding process means you got the job and in which cases it matters.
+In this article, we will answer your question about whether the onboarding process means you got the job and in which cases it matters.

 Follow the specific topic that you are interested in: